withastro/starlight/docs/src/content/docs/reference/configuration.md

 Control whether the footer shows when the page was last updated.

-By default, this feature relies on the Git history and may not be accurate on some deployment platforms performing [shallow clones](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
-A page’s frontmatter can override this setting or the generated date using the [`lastUpdated`](/reference/frontmatter/#lastupdated) field.
+By default, this feature relies on your repository’s Git history and may not be accurate on some deployment platforms performing [shallow clones](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt).
+A page can override this setting or the Git-based date using the [`lastUpdated` frontmatter field](/reference/frontmatter/#lastupdated).